insanum/votl/README.md

   time stamp       HH:MM:SS
   date/time stamp  YYYY-MM-DD HH:MM:SS

-  ,,d  normal  Prepend date to heading (after any checkbox/percentage) ,,D  normal  Append date to heading (before any trailing tags) ,,t  normal  Prepend time to heading (after any checkbox/percentage) ,,T  normal  Append time to heading (before any trailing tags) ,,x  normal  Prepend date/time to heading (after any checkbox/percentage) ,,X  normal  Append date/time to heading (before any trailing tags)
+  \\d  normal  Prepend date to heading (after any checkbox/percentage)
+  \\D  normal  Append date to heading (before any trailing tags)
+  \\t  normal  Prepend time to heading (after any checkbox/percentage)
+  \\T  normal  Append time to heading (before any trailing tags)
+  \\x  normal  Prepend date/time to heading (after any checkbox/percentage)
+  \\X  normal  Append date/time to heading (before any trailing tags)

 Checkboxes~

-  ,,cb  normal  Insert a checkbox on the current line or range ,,cB  normal  Delete a checkbox on the current line or range ,,cp  normal  Insert a checkbox with percentage placeholder ,,cP  normal  Delete a checkbox percentage on the current line or range ,,cx  normal  Toggle checkbox state and update completion percentages ,,cu  normal  Update completion percentages for the current tree
+  \\cb  normal  Insert a checkbox on the current line or range
+  \\cB  normal  Delete a checkbox on the current line or range
+  \\cp  normal  Insert a checkbox with percentage placeholder
+  \\cP  normal  Delete a checkbox percentage on the current line or range
+  \\cx  normal  Toggle checkbox state and update completion percentages
+  \\cu  normal  Update completion percentages for the current tree

 Tags~

-  ,,gr  normal  Right align tags at end of line
+  \\gr  normal  Right align tags at end of line
-  ,,gr  visual  Right align tags at end of line for a range of lines ,,gd  normal  Delete all tags on the line
+  \\gr  visual  Right align tags at end of line for a range of lines
+  \\gd  normal  Delete all tags on the line
-  ,,gd  visual  Delete all tags on the line for a range of lines ,,gf  normal  Find all occurrences of the tag under the cursor
+  \\gd  visual  Delete all tags on the line for a range of lines
+  \\gf  normal  Find all occurrences of the tag under the cursor

 Formatting~

-  ,,s    normal  Sort children under cursor in ascending order ,,S    normal  Sort children under cursor in descending order ,,b    normal  Change body text start with a colon and space ,,B    normal  Change body text start with a space
+  \\s    normal  Sort children under cursor in ascending order
+  \\S    normal  Sort children under cursor in descending order
+  \\b    normal  Change body text start with a colon and space
+  \\B    normal  Change body text start with a space
   >>     normal  Demote headline
   <<     normal  Promote headline
   >      visual  Demote a range of headlines